 The song includes the sounds of dog barks from various countries.
 In an apparent reference to government corruption, Wee sings that dogs in Malaysia go "mari mari, wang wang," which in the Malay language means "come come, money money."

 Dogs are considered unclean by Muslims, who account for 60 percent of Malaysia's 32 million people.

 Several ministers have called for Wee to be arrested.
 He has defended the video as a form of entertainment and said he has no intention of disrespecting any race or religion.

 Earlier Thursday, Wee posted a picture on Facebook of himself at the federal police headquarters as he was wanted by police for questioning.

 "I am not afraid because I believe Malaysia has justice," he said.

-The video, "Oh My God," was released last month.
-It features Wee and three other singers rapping in Mandarin in front of various places of worship and using the word "Allah," which means God in the Malay language.
-Enraged Malay Islamic activists lodged police complaints against Wee, saying the video was rude and disrespectful to Islam.
+In 2016, he was detained after enraged Malay Islamic activists lodged complaints that a video titled "Oh My God," which was filmed in front of various places of worship and used the word "Allah," which means God in the Malay language, was rude and disrespectful to Islam.
+He was not charged.

 Race and religion are sensitive issues in Malaysia, where the ethnic Malay majority has generally lived peacefully with large Chinese and Indian minorities since racial riots in 1969 left at least 200 people dead.